Best Chargers for Nintendo Switch in 2023

 This dual UGREEN 45W charger is a minimal but optimal wall charger for the Switch.
 The 45W PD output can be fully used when you charge a single device at a time, and in this case, that doesn’t matter because 45W is more than enough to charge the Switch.
 What is pretty cool is that when you charge two devices simultaneously, this charger has a 20W and 25W power split.

 That said, in my testing for this UGREEN charger, I found that the first device you plug in is the device that will receive 25W of Power Delivery, while the second will get 20W.
-So plug in your Switch first to ensure it gets faster charging when charging two devices.
+So plug in your Switch first to ensure it charges faster when charging two devices.
+For an extensive breakdown and insights, read my full review or watch my detailed video coverage of this charger.

 VOLTME 30W 2 Port USB-C Charger